LiuXYh/UpSetVP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Visualization of variance decomposition analysis (VPA) and hierarchical partitioning (HP) with unlimited number of predictor variables (or matrices of predictors) using UpSet matrix layout (Conway et al. 2017; Lex et al. 2014).
+Visualization of variance partitioning analysis (VPA) and hierarchical partitioning (HP) with unlimited number of predictor variables (or matrices of predictors) using UpSet matrix layout (Conway et al. 2017; Lex et al. 2014).

 ## Installation